 Adopting, or buying a new puppy or dog is an important decision and big responsibility.
 As an owner, you will solely responsible for the welfare of your new pet and will also be financially committed.
 Before you decide to buy or adopt you must ensure that you’re 100% committed beforehand.
-For further information on caring for puppies and digs, please visit our pet advice section.
+For further information on caring for puppies and dogs, please visit our pet advice section.
 You can also find out more information about the Maltipoo breed by visiting the Maltipoo Dog Breed Information.

 The puppy must be 8 weeks of age or over

 Before bringing your beloved puppy home, it's important that the puppy is over 8 weeks of age and has been properly weaned before they leave their mothers.
 Some sellers will keep the puppy longer than this and this is perfectly fine.